-If you think oildown sounds like a little bit of this and a little bit of that, you would be right.
-“The history of it, and this is very common for national dishes as you move through the islands, is you can track it back to slaves on plantations whose meals were leftovers from the slave owners,” Dowe explains.
+If you think oildown sounds like a little bit of this and a little bit of that, you’re right.
+“The history of it—and this is very common for national dishes as you move through the islands—tracks back to slaves on plantations whose meals were leftovers from the slave owners,” Dowe explains.

 "It brings together friends.
 It brings together family."

 Oildown is a staple dish at any type of celebration.
-If you attend any festivals or parties, you’re sure to find this iconic food.
+If you attend any festivals or cultural celebrations, you’re sure to find this iconic one-pot.
 “It brings together friends.
 It brings together family.
 It keeps communities together,” Dowe adds.

-Known to some people as conch, lambi is usually served in a stew or curry in Grenada.
-It’s a local favorite best for adventurous eaters.
+Known to some people as conch, lambi in Grenada is usually served in a stew or curry.
+It’s a Grenadian favorite that’s best for adventurous eaters.
 “This one is an acquired taste, of course, because of the texture,” Dowe says, referring to the somewhat toothsome quality.

 7. Order crab back for a fun and flavorful dish

-The land crabs in Grenada taste similar to their sea-bound cousins.
-Crab back is one particularly popular preparation.
+The land crabs in Grenada taste much like their sea-bound cousins.
+Crab back is a popular preparation.
 For this dish, the crab is mixed with spices, stuffed back into the cleaned shell, topped with breadcrumbs, and then baked.
 The dramatic presentation makes crab back a perfect dish for a fun night out.

 8. Try pelau for a new spin on chicken and rice